 To be clear, Earth Web Media and Quynn Red Mountain understand that Cannabis use for any reason is illegal in federal law.
 These educational services are offered for those people who have legally attained Medical Marijuana patient status in their state, and for those in states with legalization for recreational use.

-Includes audio recording of each circle (no sharing of participants) for personal use.
+Includes audio recording of each circle for personal use.

 This series is for you if: